Susan Edelstein - Return to Work

 Because of the course, I now have a full-time job working in admin reception in the community sector.
 It was a steep learning curve, but I'm really enjoying being back in the work environment.

-I'm so glad I decided to enrol in the course - it was such a valuable program.
+I'm so glad I decided to enrol in the course - it was such a valuable course.